NestJS-Microservices-Backend/products-app-launcher/README.md

 -   **`client-gateway`**: The main entry point for all client requests.
 It acts as a reverse proxy, routing traffic to the appropriate microservice.
 -   **`products-ms`**: Manages all product-related operations, including creation, retrieval, updates, and deletion.
 -   **`orders-ms`**: Manages all order-related operations.
 It communicates with the products service to validate items and uses its own PostgreSQL database for data persistence.
+-   **`payments-ms`**: Responsible for processing payments and handling payment-related events.
+-   **`auth-ms`**: Handles user authentication, token generation, and verification.
 -   **`nats-server`**: A lightweight messaging server for high-performance, asynchronous communication between the microservices.
 -   **`orders-db`**: A PostgreSQL database instance dedicated to the Orders microservice.

 ## Project Structure

 This repository uses **Git Submodules** to manage the microservices.
-Each service (`client-gateway`, `products-ms`, `orders-ms`) is a separate repository included here as a submodule.
+Each service (`client-gateway`, `products-ms`, `orders-ms`, `payments-ms`, `auth-ms`) is a separate repository included here as a submodule.
 This approach allows for independent development and versioning of each microservice.

 ## Getting Started